ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 the namespaces enlisted here.

-Usually, the spec-keys do not directly contribute to the value, with one notable exception: the default value (meta data `default`, see in cascading below) might be used if every other way as specified in the spec-key failed.
+Usually, the spec-keys do not directly contribute to the value, with one notable exception: the default value (metadata `default`, see in cascading below) might be used if every other way as specified in the spec-key failed.